-“My father never used to speak very much.
-I never understood why as a child.
+“My father didn't speak very much.
 He was the brooding type.
 But he was always good to me, smiled at me and encouraged me.
 He taught me when to fight and when to make peace.
 He taught me the importance of life, and death.
-Most of all though, and despite his agony, he talked about my mother.
-Her name was Alexandra, Alexandra 958687418.104.22.168.1.
+The one thing he did talk about, and despite his agony, was my mother.
+Her name was Alexandra, Alexandra 9586874126.96.36.199.1.

-He sat in a tacky, overstuffed grey armchair, his arms resting on his legs.
-A fire blazed in the fireplace beside him, it cast great shadows upon the flaxen wall behind him.
+He sat in a tacky, overstuffed faded red armchair, his arms resting on his legs.
+A fire blazed in the fireplace beside him, it cast great shapes upon the flaxen wall behind him.
 Half of his angular face was cast in shadows.
 The journalist sitting across from him edged to see his face from a better angle.
 He was, after all, the child of a Perfect, and therefore, one of the last people on earth to have Perfect blood.

 The journalist had seen pictures of Perfects before, when she was younger and when the photos still existed.
 She recognised the curved dark brows, the long dark lashes, the full, wide lips and the high cheekbones; but his skin wasn’t the right colour, it wasn’t pale like a Perfect, it was honey-coloured and pulled taut against his prominent features.
 His hair, straight and thick, could have been Perfect had it not been so dark brown.

-“My mother was born in a nursery during the Eternal Albion like all Perfects.
+“My mother was born in a nursery during the Eternal Albion.
 She was registered as Pre-Perfect and lived in the nursery with her mother for a year before her mother was sent back to an establishment and my mother was sent to school.
-Her school as in sector 64, now the North York Moors.
+Her school was in sector 64, before the North York Moors.
 For fifteen years she lived within the walls of her school.

-"She slept in a great hall with hundreds of other Pre-Perfect girls her age and she was taught what was necessary and worked in workshops learning how to make clothes, shoes, bullets, bombs, planes, tanks.
-Neither she, nor the other girls with her learnt any politics, geology, nor science, things that existed in most other places in the world.
-Every morning, the first class of the day, they would stand in their classroom and face their teacher.
+"She slept in a great hall with hundreds of other Pre-Perfect girls her age and she was taught what was necessary and basic for girls and worked in workshops where she learned how to make clothes, shoes, bullets, bombs, planes, tanks.
+Neither she, nor the other girls with her, learnt any politics, geology, nor science, things that existed in most other places in the world.
+Though their biology classes were highly details.
+Especially genetics.
+Every morning, the first class of the day, the girls in her school would stand in their classroom and face their teacher.
 Their hands would be placed over their hearts; their eyes were fixed on the great Eternal Albion Flag that hung before them.
-Together they swore their lives to Eternal Albion; they swore their lives to their country, to live, and to serve their country until the day they die.
+Together they swore their lives to Eternal Albion; they swore to live and to serve their country until the day they die.
 After they would sit and be shown a video.

 "It had been designed by the Masters and was called History.
 It told of the war.
 It told of a great nuclear war that washed horror and death over the face of the world leaving behind less than half of the world’s population alive.
 It told of a war, a war still being fought a hundred years later, it told of the fall of Australia, the USA and Nigeria.
 The empty land wiped clean of any animal, plant or human.
 It told of the enemy powers in Asia: China, Japan, Indonesia and India, aligned and fighting together.
 It told of Brazil, calling in the help of all the surviving islander nations and it told of Europe.
 The great Europe, which had once been the centre of the world, the powerful union of nations had fallen.
-Only Eternal Albion, floating above the continent, surviving only because it’s an Island, resists.
+Only Eternal Albion, floating above the continent, surviving as a single island, resists.

 "But the nuclear war left in its wake more disaster than one could have possibly imagined.
+Thought it lasted mere months.
 Generations were born deformed and dysfunctional.
 They were a weak species of humans; they died young, they were unable to fight.
-In order to save their people the Masters, the government created the Perfect human being,” the man stopped again and ran his fingers through his combed hair, leaving it dishevelled.
+To save their people the Masters created the Perfect human being,” the man stopped again and ran his fingers through his combed hair, leaving it dishevelled.
 He gazed at the fire, gazed at the floor then up at the journalist.